 This includes an element of the salary of the Executive Director of Finance.
 Their total remuneration is disclosed in the administering authority's accounts due to their role, and this amount is also shown below.
 As part of their role relates to the management of the Fund, the appropriate proportion of this is included in the administration charges to the Fund (see Note 12).

-2022/23 Salary (including Employers Remuneration fees and pension including pension allowances) contribution contributions Director of Finance - F. Merry 113,062 20,351 133,413
+2022/23 Salary (including fees and allowances) Employers pension contribution Remuneration including pension contributions Director of Finance - F. Merry 113,062 20,351 133,413